Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Complex Structures and Unitarity

 If Expression~(\ref{jhs}) even vanishes for any pair of times $t_1$ and $t_2$, then the complex structures $J_t$ arise from a complex structure $J_V$ on the global phase space $\Gamma_V$.
 That is, we have for all times $t$,

 Note that this condition is not the same as the ``constancy'' condition mentioned previously, but rather means that the complex structure is \emph{conserved} under time-evolution.
-In almost all of the remainder of this paper we restrict ourselves to this case.
-In the standard quantization, this guarantees unitarity from the outset as well as particle number conservation.
+In all of the remainder of this paper we restrict ourselves to this case.
+In the standard quantization, this guarantees particle number conservation from the outset as well as unitarity.

 Since the complex structure viewed as an operator on $\mathscr{S}(\Sigma)$ is time dependent, so are the operators $A, B, C, D$ that encode it in Equation~(\ref{eq:jabcd}).
 We thus write $A(t)$ etc.\ when we need to make this explicit.
 Suppose we are given a family of complex structures $\{J_t\}_{t\in\R}$ specified in terms of a corresponding family of operators $A(t)$ and $B(t)$ according to Relation~(\ref{eq:jabcd}). ($C(t)$ and $D(t)$ are redundant because of Relations~(\ref{eq:cd}).)
 Given a global solution $\phi$ we obtain initial data $(\varphi(t),\pi(t))$ for each time $t\in\R$.
 Applying at each time $t$ the corresponding complex structure $J_t$ (in terms of the operators $A(t)$ and $B(t)$) leads to new initial data $(\varphi'(t),\pi'(t))$.
 The family $\{J_t\}_{t\in\R}$ arises from a conserved complex structure, i.e., there exists a corresponding complex structure $J_V$ on the global solution space if and only if the new initial data family $\{(\varphi'(t),\pi'(t))\}_{t\in\R}$ assembles to a new global solution $\phi'$ for any choice of $\phi$.
 This condition can be formulated as a condition on the family of operators $\{(A(t),B(t))\}_{t\in\R}$.
 This is how we will characterize conserved complex structures throughout this work: As families $\{(A(t),B(t))\}_{t\in\R}$ that define an admissible complex structure at each time $t$ and in addition satisfy this conservation condition.